 [U]se of the reasonable-doubt standard is indispensable to command the respect and confidence of the community in applications of the criminal law.
 It is critical that the moral force of the criminal law not be diluted by a standard of proof that leaves people in doubt whether innocent men are being condemned.
-It is also important in our free society that every individual going ordinary affairs about his have confidence that his government cannot adjudge him guilty of a criminal offense without convincing a proper factfinder of his guilt with the utmost certainty.
+It is also important in our free society that every individual going about his ordinary affairs have confidence that his government cannot adjudge him guilty of a criminal offense without convincing a proper factfinder of his guilt with the utmost certainty.

 Id. at 363-64.
 As Justice Harlan famously put it, "the requirement of proof beyond a reasonable doubt in a criminal case is bottomed on a fundamental value determination of our society that it is far worse to convict an innocent man than to let a guilty man go free."
 Id. at 372 (Harlan, J., concurring).
+See also State v.
+Melvin, 258 A.3d 1075, 1092 (N.J.
+2021) ("To permit the re-litigation of facts in a criminal case under the lower preponderance . . . standard would render the jury's role in the criminal justice process null[.]").
 "The heavy standard applied in criminal cases manifests our concern that the risk of error to the individual must be minimized even at the risk that some who are guilty might go free."
 Addington v.
 Texas, 441 U.S. 418, 428 (1979).